 Spending time alone provides much-needed time to take care of yourself.
 If you’re anything like us, you’re go-go-go from the minute you wake up to the minute you (eventually) fall asleep.

 Our busy lifestyles often neglect time for self-care, which can ultimately backfire in the end.
 Alone time gives your mind and body time to rest and recharge, which it desperately needs.

-Alone Time Increases Productivity And Creativity
+3. Increase Your Productivity And Creativity

 This one is pretty simple.
 When you’re alone, there are no distractions.
 No kids asking you where their socks are, no tri-tone text notification demanding your attention, no partner showing you hilarious (but untimely) memes.
 Just you and your work.
 When you designate time and space for work, your creative juices start flowing without interruption.
 You’re in the zone.